qSkills™ AI Agent

 Agenda:

-• Creation of false identities
+• Creating false identities and cover stories

 • Vishing, smishing, call spoofing and role-playing exercises